 There is some evidence for the use of devil's claw, however one larger, randomized controlled trial found only a modest benefit.

 A German study examined the use of devil's claw for slight to moderate back, neck, and shoulder muscle tension and pain.
 In the 4-week study, 31 people took 480 mg twice a day and 32 people took a placebo.
 The results showed there was a significant reduction in pain in the people taking devil's claw compared to the placebo group.

 A study published in the journal Joint Bone Spine compared six 435 mg capsules of powdered devil's claw extract a day (which provides about 60 mg per day of harpagosides) with 100 mg a day of a European osteoarthritis drug called diacerhein in 122 patients with osteoarthritis of the knee or hip.
 After four months, devil's claw was as effective as the diacerhein at relieving pain, improving mobility, and reducing the need for back-up medication (such as anti-inflammatory and analgesic drugs).
-Although this sounds great, the results aren't as impressive in light of a 3-year placebo-controlled study found diacerhein was ineffective at reducing osteoarthritis symptoms.
+A subsequent three-year placebo-controlled study found diacerhein was ineffective at reducing osteoarthritis symptoms.